 Chemicals such as benzene, pesticides, and insecticides should be avoided.
 Coming in contact with these chemicals for a longer period of time can trigger the abnormal production of blood cells in the bone marrow.

-Recognizing the cancer symptoms in the initial stages can only be possible by undergoing regular check ups.
-Most importantly, if you have a family history of blood cancer, or you are subjected to an weakened immune system, make sure to consult your doctor over regular periods of time to diagnose any early symptoms of blood cancer.
+Recognizing the cancer symptoms in the initial stages can only be possible by undergoing regular checkups.
+Most importantly, if you have a family history of blood cancer, or you are subjected to a weakened immune system, make sure to consult your doctor over regular periods of time to diagnose any early symptoms of Blood Cancer.

 To determine if the person has lymphoma, the person is made to undergo a small operation to extract a small part of the lymph node and examine it.